charliecalvert/CloudNotes/Assignments/Browser/LocalStorageCuts.md

+## Elf Logger

+ One way to do it is to set it by module.
+If we set a particular environment variable to the name of a module, then the debug statements for that module will be visible.

+The docs for **ElfLogger** are here: [http://bit.ly/elven-utils](http://bit.ly/elven-utils)

+The source for **ElfLogger** is available as a gist: [http://bit.ly/elf-logger](http://bit.ly/elf-logger)

+The source for **ElfDebugEnzyme** as a gist: [http://bit.ly/elf-debug-enzyme](http://bit.ly/elf-debug-enzyme)

 ## Create JSON File {#create-json}

 We want to create a valid JSON file containing an array of address objects that we can use in our program.
 One approach would to copy your array of addresses from **address-list.js** to **public/address-list.json**.
 The code you put in the their should pass [json-lint](https://jsonlint.com/).